dlozanob/My-Notes/Verilog.md

 - The task has zero or more than one output arguments
 - The task has no input arguments

+Main features:
+- Can contain time control statements: `@(posedge)`, `#`
+- Allows nested tasks and functions
+- Can have multiple return values

 Syntax:

 ```verilog